Eric-Yan-742/Obsidian/LeetCode/Sliding Window.md

 ---

 3. Minimum substrings/subarrays
-    1. shift end until the window is qualified
+    1. shift end until the window is qualified.
+(Expand the window)
     2. Then shift start until the window is not qualified.
+(Shrink the window)
     3. Record minimum length while shifting start

 ```cpp